Choosing Between SMILE LASIK and LASIK Singapore: A Complete Guide to Better Vision

-During the LASIK procedure, your eye surgeon will utilise either a specialised femtosecond laser or a microkeratome – a minuscule machine-guided scalpel – to create a small flap in the cornea.
-Afterwards, they will use an excimer laser to remove some corneal tissue to reshape your cornea.
-The location and amount of corneal tissue removed are dependent on the type of refractive error you have.
+During the procedure, the eye surgeon uses either a femtosecond laser or a microkeratome – a small machine-guided surgical blade – to create a thin flap in the cornea.
+After the flap is lifted, an excimer laser is used to remove a measured amount of corneal tissue by reshaping the central part of the cornea.
+While the treatment is applied to the central cornea for all patients, the amount of tissue removed varies depending on the type and degree of refractive error being treated.

 ReLEx SMILE Vs LASIK: What’s the difference?